John Stewart Wynne: Short fiction

+In 2023, Tree Line Books, the original publisher of The Sighting as a chapbook in 1978, announced in a Twitter post that the imprint had been resurrected specifically to present the work of John Stewart Wynne to a new audience.

+Under its reborn Tree Line Story Book Series, the publisher brought out several new stories by Wynne in individual ebook only format: Louise, Dont Go, Narcissist, Blonds, A Night in the Pampas, The Needles Highway, and Afternoon.
+There is also an ebook only edition of The Sighting.

+In 2025, Tree Line Books issued new print and ebook editions of The Other World, and in 2026, they debuted a new collection of Wynne's stories titled Consequences of Attraction.
+It was honored as a 2026 Eric Hoffer Book Award Category Finalist.

 Spoken word

-Wynne has also produced and directed over one hundred audio books, including The Phantom of the Opera performed by F. Murray Abraham, William Styron reading his Darkness Visible (memoir), Christopher Reeve performing F. Scott Fitzgerald's The Great Gatsby and John F. Kennedy Jr. reading his father's Pulitzer Prize-winning book Profiles in Courage.
+Wynne has also produced and directed over one hundred audio books, including The Phantom of the Opera performed by F. Murray Abraham, William Styron reading his Darkness Visible (memoir), Christopher Reeve performing F. Scott Fitzgerald's The Great Gatsby, and John F. Kennedy Jr. reading his father's Pulitzer Prize-winning book Profiles in Courage.
 The latter was nominated for the 1991 Grammy Award as Best Spoken Word Album.
 Wynne himself was nominated for the Grammy Award in 1995 as producer of Best Spoken Word Album for Children for The Magic School Bus: Fun with Sound, featuring Lily Tomlin.

-In 1995 Wynne authored the first popular guide to spoken word recordings, The Listener's Guide to Audio Books.
+In 1995, Wynne authored the first popular guide to spoken word recordings, The Listener's Guide to Audio Books (Fireside Books/Simon & Schuster).